openprocurement/openprocurement.auctions.dgf/docs/source/standard/item.rst

     :elevation:
         string, optional, usually not used

-    `deliveryLocation` usually takes precedence over `deliveryAddress` if both are present.
+    `location` usually takes precedence over `address` if both are present.

 :relatedLot:
     string